Johnston–Felton–Hay House

 The 18000 sqft, 24-room home was designed by the New York architect T. Thomas and Son.
 It was built in part by craftsman and artisans brought from Italy who were supervised by local master builder James B. Ayers.
 It has four levels and is crowned by a three-story cupola.
 Commissioned by imaginative owners and constructed by the most skillful workers of the time, its technological amenities were unsurpassed in the mid-nineteenth century: hot and cold running water, central heat, a speaker-tube system connecting 15 rooms, a French lift equivalent to today's elevator, in-house kitchen, and an elaborate ventilation system.

-House history
+History

 Two families lived in Hay House, the first over four generations.
 Most of the home's present-day furnishings date from the Hay family's occupancy (1926–1962).
 A few pieces are from the Johnston family (1860–1896), most notably the Eastlake-style dining room suite.
 The most notable piece in the collection may be the 1857 marble statue, "Ruth Gleaning", by American expatriate sculptor Randolph Rogers.

 The home was a place of comfort for the Johnston family and their daughters until the late 1800s.
 In 1896 after the death of Mrs. Johnston, their daughter Mary Ellen Felton and her husband lived in the home.
 The Feltons updated the plumbing and electricity and stayed in the home until the time of their deaths in 1926.